supa2/Automaton/Make-a-machine-tutorial.md

 }
 ```

-### Wrap up ###

-I can hear some of you saying: "That's a lot of work for just blinking a led!
-I can do that in two lines!".
-And of course you can.
-But the advantage of using state machines is that you can run dozens of state machines at the same time, each performing its own subtask (preferably inside a factory object).
-The machines can communicate asynchronously via the message queue and you can easily perform complicated tasks while your Arduino stays responsive to user input.
-Many of today's hottest technologies like Node.JS and Python's twisted are based on event driven frameworks.
-Now your Arduino can have one too.

-For the sake of this tutorial I've kept everything in a single .ino file, but ideally a state machine would be packaged in its own separate .cpp and .h files that can be distributed and shared just like any Arduino library.
-Look at the source of one of the bundled state machines to see how that's done.

 ### Add some debugging ###

 Blink is a rather trivial machine and it's easy to picture how it works, but sometimes it's nice to be able to look inside a machine object and see it switch states as it happens.
 There's a hook inside the Machine that allows just that.
 Add a callback function that prints information about the current state and modify the setup() function so that a Serial port is opened and the callback function is passe dto the onSwitch() method.